frankiecd86/windespair/_posts/2018-04-26-savings-rate.md

 I always need less than I think do.

 > My family, my friends, a warm shower, a comfortable bed, a good book, a tasty meal, new sights.

+It’s not about the money, it’s about happiness.